thu4nvd/ATBS-python/README.md

     Chapter 16 – Sending Email and Text Messages Chapter 17 – Manipulating Images
     Chapter 18 – Controlling the Keyboard and Mouse with GUI Automation

-Ideas:
-        Rename file of ebook to standar: name with space - name of author - things.mobi Classifer massively book into folder, or tag ebook Identify the language of ebook and tag them find each 100 new word then push in vocabulary list -> create the Anki csv file